jesusbueren/Endogenous_Health_Groups/README.md

 The concatenation of the strings path and path_s_fin is where the set of the posterior distribution of the estimated parameters will be stored.

-In you main path you need to create a folder named "Data" where you include the csv files from Data Preparation.
+In your main path you need to create a folder named "Data" where you include the csv files from Data Preparation.

 main.f90 is the main script of the code.
 It first calls charge_data.f90 which loads the csv files from Data Preparation.
 Then it call for the set of initial conditions using initial_conditions.f90 and finally runs the main estimation exercise full_posterior.f90